St. Paul North

 What is an ASP?

-Area Structure Plans (ASP’s) are long-range planning documents, which means they provide a long-term vision for the future state of an area and outline the different steps that will need to be taken to make that vision a reality.
-ASP’s also provide details regarding the different land uses, densities, utilities and infrastructure, and high-level design principles.
+Area Structure Plans (ASP’s) are long-range planning documents, which provide a long-term vision for the future development of an area and outline the different steps that will need to be taken advance that vision.
+ASPs also provide details regarding different land uses, densities, utilities and infrastructure, and high-level design principles for the Plan area.

 For new development to be undertaken, the ASP must first receive planning approval from the Town and/or County, then proceed through the rezoning, subdivision and development permit approval process.
 The creation and approval of an ASP is one of the first steps in obtaining this planning approval.